 I looked in my big freezer in the garage the other day, and was shocked to see all of the zipped plastic bags of shredded zucchini still piled on the top shelf.
 Oh no!
 I had forgotten I had so many bags of shredded zucchini.
 During the summer, I had tried to be so diligent.
 I responsibly shredded the zucchini in my food processor for future use so that nothing went to waste.
-I even wrote a blog post about using extra zucchini.
+I even wrote a blog post about using extra zucchini, as well as a recipe for fried zucchini with dipping sauces.
 I’d better follow through with the rest of the Zucchini Master Plan by making easy zucchini bread.

 The Rest of the Zucchini Master Plan